edgelesssys/marblerun/docs/quickstart.md

 # Quickstart

 ## Step 0: Setup
 Set up a Kubernetes cluster and install `kubectl`.
-One easy option is to run Kubernetes on your local machine, using [MicroK8s](https://microk8s.io/docs) or [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+One easy way to get start is to run Kubernetes on your local machine using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-Install [Helm](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes").
+Please also install [Helm](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes").

 ## Step 1: Install Coordinator onto the cluster

-Add Mesh's chart repository to Helm.
+Add the Edgeless Systems chart repository to Helm.

 ```bash
 helm repo add edgeless https://helm.edgeless.systems
 helm repo update
 ```

-Install the Mesh Coordinator using Helm.
+Install Marblerun's *Coordinator* using Helm.

 * For a cluster with SGX support: